U.S. Bank Brokerage Account Review

 SPDR Portfolio Aggregate Bond – SPAB

-Cash dividends paid by the ETFs in the Automated Investor account are used to buy more shares of the funds.
+Cash dividends and other income generated by the ETFs in the Automated Investor account are generally used in rebalancing and won’t necessarily be reinvested into the same funds.

 There are several tax structures that a robo account can be opened as.
 Examples include individual and joint taxable, Roth IRA, Traditional IRA, SEP IRA, and Rollover IRA.
 Only an IRA can add beneficiaries.